 ESG data tend to be non-traditional.
 Therefore, businesses generally have no precedent for collecting it.
 New processes and data capture need to be established.

 This also means that comparisons and benchmarks can be hard to come by — or misleading.
-Comparing a tech company to an energy firm on equal pay, for instance, is valid, but making the same comparison on your carbon footprint might be meaningless.
+For instance, comparing a tech company to an energy firm on equal pay is valid, but making the same comparison on your carbon footprint might be meaningless.

 Despite the challenges, organizations across sectors are perfecting their ESG data management strategies, evolving from spreadsheet-based processes that rely heavily on manual inputs toward structured ESG data capture and visualization that enables board-level insight.

-By capitalizing on digital capabilities, businesses can move the dial on ESG data management, bringing a degree of automation and precision.
+By capitalizing on digital capabilities, businesses can move the dial on ESG data management, bringing greater automation and precision.

 What Does Cutting-Edge ESG Data Management Look Like?
 Here Are 5 Best Practices